 How To Clean Cockatiel Nostrils

 It’s common for cockatiels to develop nostril issues.
-Don’t be alarmed about your cockatiel sneezing – this is how it removes irritants.
-However, if it develops sores, swelling, or discolored discharge, take it to your vet for a check-up.
+Don’t be alarmed about sneezing, as this is how it removes irritants.
+However, take it to a vet if it develops crusting, redness, swelling, or discharge.